stonefl/stonefl.github.io/_posts/2020-07-16-create-ai-platform-notebooks-instance-in-shared-vpc-without-service-availability.md

 ![permissiondenied_error]({{site.baseurl}}/img/post/ai_notebook_error.png)

-## How Did I Solve It?
+## How Did I Solve The Problem?

 Instead of using the above `gcloud beta notebooks instance create` command, I created a Deep Learning VM instance from the command `gcloud compute instances create` as described in [Create a TensorFlow Deep Learning VM instance from the command line](https://cloud.google.com/ai-platform/deep-learning-vm/docs/tensorflow_start_instance#creating_ainstance_from_the_command_line).
-The example command in the document can create a Deep Learning VM, but I could not see it in the AI Platform Notebooks Instance page.
+However, the example command in the document can create a Deep Learning VM, but it did not show up in the AI Platform Notebooks Instance page.

-The following are the two commands I have adapted from the Deep Learning VM command to create AI Platform Notebooks instances without GPUs and with GPUs.
+The following are the two commands that I have adapted from the Deep Learning VM command mentioned above to create AI Platform Notebooks instances without GPUs and with GPUs.

 ### Command to create an instance without GPUs (cpu command)